 Field burning of agricultural residues results mostly in CO2 emissions, which are not counted because it is assumed that CO2 will be reabsorbed by plants in the next growing season.
-Field burning, however, also results in release of methane, nitrous oxide and other minor GHGs.
+Field burning, however, also results in release of CH4, N2O and other minor GHGs.

-Note that these GHG emission data for agricultural activities do not include indirect GHG emissions from the production and distribution of off-farm inputs, especially manufactured fertilizers and pesticides.
-GHG emissions from these inputs add to the overall carbon footprint of agriculture.
+Note that the GHG emission data for agricultural activities do not include indirect GHG emissions from the production and distribution of off-farm inputs, especially manufactured fertilizers and pesticides.
+GHG emissions from these inputs add to the overall C footprint of agriculture.